Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-For a more experienced programmer, it may be benefetial to combine these distinct data elements into one meaningful complex data type, such as a <span class="special">struct named "Student"</span>.
+For a more experienced programmer, it may be benefetial to combine these distinct variables into one meaningful complex data type, such as a <span class="special">struct named "Student"</span>.
 As a result of this approach, each student can be treated as a distinct entity, complete with attributes such as "name", "age", and "sin".
 Because this organization combines the individual data elements, the task is simplified.
 It is also possible for programmers to use classes and objects, but since we are concerned with only the data so far, a straightforward data container structure seems to make the most sense. <span class="special">Nevertheless, a class can be used if desired</span>.
 In my opinion, structs are better suited for entities whose sole purpose is to contain data, as they align better with my understanding of the concept.
 The following is an example of what our code would look like if we used structs and created "Student" entities instead of using individual variables:
 </p>